sfox14/pynq-ekf/README.md

 ![alt tag](./extras/imgs/hwsw.png)

-The PL is a dataflow of matrix operations.
+The PL implements the required matrix operations in a dataflow architecture.
 The figure below gives an illustration of the type and sequence of computation that is performed.
 The primary computational bottleneck is the matrix inversion.
 We implemented this via LU Decomposition and this [app note](https://www.xilinx.com/support/documentation/application_notes/xapp1317-scalable-matrix-inverse-hls.pdf).

 ![alt tag](./extras/imgs/dataflow.png)